jsperhac/UB-VIDIA-CCR/Software.md

 ## `use` in the Workspace

 To find out what's available on UB VIDIA via the "%use" magic, start a VIDIA Workspace, then type "use" on the command line.
 You'll see a list of the options.
-"Use"-ing one sets paths and the needed environment variables to run a given piece of software.
-Most are specified with the version, such as `ergoscf-3.8`.
+Issuing a use command sets paths and the needed environment variables so you can run a given piece of software.
+Most are specified with the installed version, such as: `ergoscf-3.8`.

 Tip: if you see an error when you enter "use", try this first:

 `source /etc/environ.sh`

+Then issue the command:

 `use`